jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: It has been estimated that humans use only 10% of their brain.
+⚡<!-- FUNFACT --> Fun fact: Women manage the money and pay the bills in  75% of all Americans households.

 </div>